Skip to main content

 }

-You will use visit(), type(), press(), and assertSee() in most Dusk tests.
+visit(), type(), press(), and assertSee() are the most commonly used Dusk operations.

-Use the page object pattern
+Page object pattern

 php artisan dusk:page Login